garrett-sutton/garrett-sutton.github.io/_drafts/copper.md

 very good - in groomed areas and not.

 ### The mountain
-Copper is a mix of a lot of terrain.
+Copper is a mix of a lot of terrains.

-The front side of the mountain has several long and fast lifts that give access to long runs that mix between green, blue and black.
+The front side of the mountain has several long and fast lifts that give access to long runs that mix between green, blue, and black.
 This has just about everything you could want.
 It's also got some nice skiable trees too.
 The far East side of the mountain (Alpine and Resolution lifts) has some tough, steep, and